Page loading ... Please wait.

 bibliography

-Royal Icing Recipe
+Royal Icing Recipe & Video

 Printer Friendly Page

-It is important when working with royal icing to keep it covered as much as possible as it dries out very quickly.
-Another way to prevent a crust from forming on the icing's surface is to add a few drops of glycerin (glycerol) to the icing.
-Glycerin is a sweet, odorless, clear, and syrupy liquid (chemically an alcohol) that comes from fats and oils.
-It is available in cake decorating and party stores (like Michaels).
-Once you are ready to frost your cookies you want to make sure the royal icing has the proper consistency.
-Too runny and it will run over the sides; too stiff and it won't spread nicely.
-So, for the right consistency to cover cookies, first test the icing by lifting your spoon and letting the icing drip back into the bowl.
-The proper consistency is when the ribbon of icing that falls back into the bowl remains on the surface for about 5 seconds before disappearing.
-Another way is to take a cookie and place a small amount of icing in the middle of the cookie.
+The royal icing recipe I have given below is for covering or "flooding" the entire surface of the cookie.
+The right consistency to cover cookies is when you lift the beater, the ribbon of icing that falls back into the bowl remains on the surface for a few seconds before disappearing.
+Another way is to take a cookie and place a small amount of icing in the center of the cookie.
 Using a small knife or spatula, push the icing to the edge of the cookie.
 If the icing runs off the edge, thicken the icing by adding a little more confectioners sugar.
 Do not add too much sugar at once.
-You want the icing to spread smoothly but don't worry about a few light streaks.
-They will disappear as the icing dries, and be aware that the icing can take several hours, or even overnight, to dry completely.
+Conversely, if the icing is too thick, add a little water or lemon juice.
+You want the icing to spread smoothly, but don't worry about a few light streaks as they will disappear as the icing dries.
+Be aware that the icing can take several hours, or even overnight, to dry completely.

 Now, let's talk about which type of food coloring to use.
 Personally, I like the concentrated gel paste dyes that are sold in small 1/2 or one ounce (14 - 28 grams) containers.
 Only a very small amount is needed to color the icing, and I measure it out using the end of a toothpick.
 Make sure to thoroughly mix the paste into the icing as you do not want streaks.
-You can buy gel pastes at cake decorating stores or stores like Michael's.
+You can buy gel pastes at cake decorating stores or stores like Michael's and Joann's.

 For Royal Icing with Meringue Powder: In the bowl of your electric mixer (or with a hand mixer), beat the confectioners' sugar and meringue powder until combined.
 Add the water and beat on medium to high speed until very glossy and stiff peaks form (5 to 7 minutes).
 If necessary, to get the right consistency, add more powdered sugar or water.
 To cover or 'flood' the entire surface of the cookie with icing, the proper consistency is when you lift the beater, the ribbon of icing that falls back into the bowl remains on the surface of the icing for a few seconds before disappearing.